hashicorp/terraform-AWS-Prewritten-Policy-Set/README.md

+This repository will be deprecated by **06/20/2025** and will no longer be maintained post that.

+Thank you for your understanding and support!

 ## Terraform Module to onboard Pre-written Sentinel Policies for AWS Foundations Benchmark

 This repository contains the Terraform module for pre-written policies, designed to streamline the onboarding of pre-written Sentinel policies into your Terraform environment.
 This module enables the creation of `Policy Sets` for pre-written Sentinel policies for AWS Foundations Benchmark, ensuring consistent compliance and governance across your Terraform workflows.